pranavt61/harmony-dashboard/README.md

 [Harmony](https://www.harmony.one/) is a fast and secure blockchain for decentralized applications.
 Our production mainnet supports 4 shards of 1000 nodes, producing blocks in 5 seconds with finality.

-[The Explorer](http://54.212.182.221:8080/#/) allows users from all backgrounds to view and explorer the Harmony Blockchain.
-Making visible latest blocks, pending transactions, top validators, and much more!
+[The Explorer](http://54.212.182.221:8080/#/) allows users from all backgrounds to view and explorer the Harmony Blockchain by making visible the latest blocks, pending transactions, top validators, and much more!

 ## Build Setup